iotaledger/wallet.rs/cli/documentation/docs/01_installation.md

 ### 1. Download

-Go to https://github.com/iotaledger/cli-wallet/releases and download the latest release binary for your platform.
+Go to https://github.com/iotaledger/wallet.rs/releases and download the latest CLI release binary for your platform.

 `cli-wallet` is available on `linux`, `macos` and `windows`.